 The goal is to make your team adaptable for increasingly fast changing communication requirements.
-This guide will help you improve your PR team workflow so that you stay current and create more value for clients in less time.
+This guide will help you improve your PR workflow so that you stay current and create more value for clients in less time.
 The result?
 Better work, happier clients, and more time left to sell to other clients.

 Be warned.
 Change isn’t easy.
 It takes time.
 Hence, this isn’t a typical 500-word blog post with 10 tips to (insert random PR activity).

 This guide is intended as your roadmap for real change in your company.
 It is full of practical advice to get your team on board during workshops, internal presentations, and pilot projects.

 Before we start with practicalities, let’s look at why your team would want to evaluate the way you work.

 PR teams need to adapt to the changing consumer